 Talking through your thoughts and feelings can help you to understand them better and help you to look at different options for support, and to decide what is best for you.

 You can phone us at: 1800 666 666.
-Or if you find it hard to talk, we have 2 online services: the Livechat on this Childline website and the text service on 50101.
+Or if you find it hard to talk, you can Livechat on this Childline website.

 We are here for you 24 hours a day, and you have taken a big step yourself today towards getting support, by reading this page, so well done on that!